-- 3.1 The required number of staff for safe operation4, and their competence, shall be analysed in a systematic and documented way. - 3.2 The sufficiency of staff for safe operation, their competence, and suitability for safety work shall be verified on a regular basis and documented. - 3.3 A long-term staffing plan5 shall exist for activities that are important to safety. - 3.4 Changes to the number of staff, which might be significant for safety, shall be justified in advance, carefully planned and evaluated after implementation. - 3.5 The licensee shall always have in house, sufficient, and competent staff and resources to understand the licensing basis of the plant (e.g. Safety Analysis Report or Safety Case and other documents based thereon), as well as to understand the actual design and operation of the plant in all plant states. - 3.6 The licensee shall maintain, in house, sufficient and competent staff and resources to specify, set standards manage and evaluate safety work carried out by contractors.
+- 3.1 The required number of staff for safe operation5, and their competence, shall be analysed in a systematic and documented way. - 3.2 The sufficiency of staff for safe operation, their competence, and suitability for safety work shall be verified on a regular basis and documented. - 3.3 A long-term staffing plan6 shall exist for activities that are important to safety. - 3.4 Changes to the number of staff, which might be significant for safety, shall be justified in advance, carefully planned and evaluated after implementation. - 3.5 The licensee shall always have in house, sufficient, and competent staff and resources to understand the licensing basis of the plant (e.g. Safety Analysis Report or Safety Case and other documents based thereon), as well as to understand the actual design and operation of the plant in all plant states.